Best Cloud Development Platforms Shortlist

-Here are what I think are the 12 best cloud development platforms for deploying your cloud-based apps, with additional options below:
+Here are my top picks of the best cloud development platforms for deploying your cloud-based apps, with additional options below:

 Whether you're building a web app, a mobile app, or a backend service, cloud development platforms help get your applications up and running quickly.
 Here, I'll explain each platform's unique benefits so you can select the one that works best for you.